Boost Mobile Cell Phone Plans

 To obtain service with Boost Mobile, subscribers must purchase a new phone from the provider as they offer extremely limited support for BYOD.
 Those that hope to bring their own phone to the network will first have to check Boost Mobile’s list of supported BYOD devices to see if its allowed.

-Porting Out Requirements
+Porting Out From Boost Mobile

 Porting out requires you to contact Boost Mobile in order to obtain your account number.
 A PIN number is also needed to port out.
 Your PIN number is the same that you use to login to your online account with.